storageos/storageos.github.io/_docs/introduction/quick_start.md

 ```
 **Note**: The alias flag allows you to specify `--volume-driver storageos` when starting containers.
 KV_BACKEND specifies the built-in key/value store for testing.

-3. Create a volume and mount it.
+3. That's it - StorageOS is now running.
+Create a volume and mount it.
 ```bash
 $ sudo docker run -it --rm --name test01 --volume-driver storageos -v test01:/data alpine ash -i / # echo hello > /data/myfile